caxelrud/PWEcalceng/README.md

-# PWEcalceng - Powerfull&Easy Real-time Calculation Engine and Simulator
+# PWZcalceng - Powerfull&Easy Real-time Calculation Engine and Simulator

 Real-time Calculation Engine is a powerful application that performs complex calculations with real-time data.
 The application imports or simulate real-time values.